SuperOffice/devnet-crmscript-chatbot/dad joke bot/README.md

 7. Save the chat topic.

 Now open a chat window for the chat topic.
-You should be greeted by Echobot using the name you gave in step 6.
+You should be greeted by Dad joke bot using the name you gave in step 6.

 ![chatbot cjat](images/chat.png)